grisp/rebar3_grisp/README.md

 - Reset the GRiSP2 board using the onboard reset button.

-- Validate the new software version on the GRiSP2 console:
+- Validate the new software version in the GRiSP2 console:

     **`GRiSP`** `$ grisp_updater:validate().`